-Remember when you were a kid (like 15 years ago HA!), and you couldn’t wait for the chance to just groom and brush and groom and brush and have fun with your horse??
+- Remember when you were a kid a few years ago, and you couldn’t wait for the chance to just groom and brush and groom and brush and groom and have fun with your horse?
 Well, I sort of stumbled upon a way to do this now, as an adult.
-All you need is one horse, a brush or two, and some water.
-And toss in some imagination, and ta-dah!!
-Some fun.
+Or “adult”.
+Whichever.

 These are “Shark’s Teeth” on the hindquarter.